 What Period is called Ancient India: The history of India commences with the evidence of human activity of Homo sapiens as long as 75,000 years ago, or with earlier hominids including Homo erectus from about 500,000 years ago.
 The Indus Valley Civilization, which spread and flourished in the northwestern part of the Indian subcontinent from somewhere around 3300 to 1300 BCE, was the first major civilization in India.

 Ancient Indian Civilization

 A sophisticated and technologically advanced urban culture developed in the Mature Harappan period, from 2600 to 1900 BCE.
 This Bronze Age civilization collapsed before the end of the second millennium BCE and was followed by the Iron Age Vedic Civilization, which extended over much of the Indo-Gangetic plain and which witnessed the rise of major polities known as the Mahajanapadas.

-The political scenario of northern India after the extinction of the Kushanas and the Andhras till the ascendancy of the imperial Guptas was absolutely anarchic and tumultuous.
-This period was one of the darkest periods in Indian history and the historians have ascribed the term “Dark Age” to this period.
+The political scenario of northern India after the extinction of the Kushanas and the Andhra till the ascendancy of the imperial Guptas was absolutely anarchic and tumultuous.
+This period was one of the darkest periods in Indian history and historians have ascribed the term “Dark Age” to this period.

 The epoch of the Dark Age, i.e. the beginning of the 4th century, the existing power-Kushanas could not retain the administrative machinery of their Empire properly.
 As a result, incessant local revolts started occurring.
 The provincial and local governors took advantage of the weakness of the central authority and demanded their independence.

 They raised their standard of revolt against the Kushana yoke and established their own independent kingdom.
 The weakness of the central authority made the situation pregnant enough for internal discords and anarchy and India was wrapped in petty political atoms.